-This Lemon Tart starts with a thick, sweet, and buttery crust which we load with a creamy, custardy tart lemon filling.
-Top your tart with fresh berries and a sprinkle of powdered sugar for the perfect finishing touch!
+This Lemon Tart features a thick, buttery crust filled with creamy, custardy lemon goodness.
+Finish with fresh berries and powdered sugar!

 Love lemon desserts?
-You’ll love these Lemon Bars, this creamy Lemon Pie, or these Lemon Cookies!
+You’ll love these Lemon Bars, creamy Lemon Pie, or Lemon Cookies!

 A Homemade Lemon Tart

-This lemon tart is a variation of my favorite lemon bars recipe.
-But instead of a shortbread crust, I’ve created more of a sugar-cookie-inspired crust.
-The crust is divine!
-It’s buttery, sweet, and has the perfect texture — it’s got a great bite without being too firm.
+This Lemon Tart is a variation of my favorite lemon bars recipe, but instead of a shortbread crust, I’ve created a sugar-cookie-inspired crust.
+It’s buttery, sweet, and perfectly textured—firm enough for a great bite without being too hard.

-The lemon filling is tangy, sweet, and a little creamy.
-It’s the perfect complement to the cookie-esque crust.
-With a few kitchen tools, you’ll be well on your way to Lemon Tart heaven!
-More on the tools you’ll need below.
+The lemon filling is tangy, sweet, and slightly creamy, making it the perfect complement to the cookie-like crust.
+With a few simple kitchen tools, you’ll be on your way to Lemon Tart heaven!
+More on those tools below.

 Tools You’ll Need